shanu-shahbin/Django_user_management_with_postgres/user_management/READ.md

 <h1>Django User Management with PostgreSQL</h1>
-This project demonstrates how to set up a Django application using PostgreSQL as the database, with Django's built-in model management disabled.
-Instead, the psycopg2 module is used to execute SQL queries directly for CRUD operations.
+<p></p>This project demonstrates how to set up a Django application using PostgreSQL as the database, with Django's built-in model management disabled.
+Instead, the psycopg2 module is used to execute SQL queries directly for CRUD operations.</p>

 Installation and Configuration
 Prerequisites
 Python 3.8 or higher
 PostgreSQL 12 or higher
-psycopg2 module for PostgreSQL connectivity created database using manual quaries
+psycopg2 module for PostgreSQL connectivity

+created database using manual quaries
 ![pgAdmin 4 8_21_2024 7_09_44 PM](https://github.com/user-attachments/assets/6fab33ed-5bad-4742-8a9f-b9b8a6afeb88)
 psql working